On the representation of Boolean and real functions as Hamiltonians for quantum computing: Discussion and Future Work

-There are several enticing applications and extensions of our results, and we briefly describe several in the appendix.
+There are a variety of enticing applications and extensions of our results, and we briefly outline several additional directions.
 We emphasize that Fourier analysis is generally a very rich topic in computer science, mathematics, and physics, in addition to its many applications in quantum computing.
-A promising research direction is to further apply these tools, in particular the Fourier analysis of Boolean functions as applied in classical computing, to the design and analysis of quantum algorithms.
-As mentioned, we leave a detailed analysis of fully general (non-diagonal) Hamiltonians as a topic of future work.
-A next step is to further study \textit{unfaithful} representations of Boolean functions, where $n$ variables are encoded in some number $ n' > n$ of qubits, which in particular is an important paradigm for embedding problems on physical quantum annealing hardware, and, more generally, is related to the theory of quantum error correcting codes~\cite{NC}.
-Moreover, our results may have useful applications to physics, where many important Hamiltonians are given as linear combination of Pauli operators, such as the Ising or quantum XY models \cite{barahona1982computational,lieb2004two}.
-Furthermore, applications to quantum complexity theory may also be of interest, such as the complexity of local Hamiltonian eigenvalue problems \cite{KempeLocalHam}, Hamiltonian complexity \cite{gharibian2015quantum,cubitt2017universal}, and the computational power of instantaneous quantum polynomial-time \cite{bremner2010classical} or low-depth~\cite{verdon2017quantum,bravyi2017quantum} quantum circuits.
+A promising research direction is to further apply these tools, in particular more advanced ideas from the Fourier analysis of Boolean functions as applied in classical computer science, to the design and analysis of quantum algorithms.
+As mentioned, we leave a detailed analysis of general Hamiltonians acting on qubits or qudits as a topic of future work.
+A next step is to further classify \textit{unfaithful} Hamiltonian representations of Boolean functions, where $n$ variables are encoded in $n' > n$ qubits, which in particular is an important paradigm for embedding problems on physical quantum annealing hardware, and, more generally, is related to the theory of quantum error correcting codes.
+Moreover, our results may have useful applications to quantum statistical mechanics, where many important Hamiltonians are given as linear combination of Pauli operators, such as the Ising or quantum XY models \cite{barahona1982computational,lieb2004two}.
+Furthermore, exploring connections to quantum complexity theory may be fruitful, such as Hamiltonian complexity \cite{KempeLocalHam,gharibian2015quantum,cubitt2017universal}, or the computational power of restricted classes of quantum circuits~\cite{knill1998power, bremner2017achieving,bravyi2017quantum}.
+Finally, it of interest whether techniques from quantum computing and quantum information can shed further insight on important open problems in classical computer science~\cite{gu2019majorana,filmus2014real}.